 A cloud migration strategy is a plan to transition its data and applications into the cloud.
 While the cloud offers many benefits, not all applications and services are able to realize the advantages of running on cloud-based infrastructure.
-A cloud migration strategy helps identify which assets can function in the cloud, potential challenges, risks, value an organization stands to gain.
-It also includes a systematic approach for complete the transition.
+A cloud migration strategy helps identify which assets can function in the cloud, potential challenges, risks, and the value an organization stands to gain.
+It also includes a systematic cloud migration checklist for complete the transition.

 Cloud computing networks exist in three forms.
 These include: